 Q&A: About the Steward/ess Role 23

 WHAT DOES A SUPER YACHT STEWARD/ESS DO?
 23

 A TYPICAL DAY MAY INCLUDE?
 23

 WHAT REQUIREMENTS ARE EXPECTED OF ENTRY-LEVEL STEWARD/ESSES?
-25
+26

 I AM A QUALIFIED MASSEUSE/BEAUTY THERAPIST/ HAIR STYLIST/ PHYSIOTHERAPIST/YOGA INSTRUCTOR/

 PERSONAL TRAINER - AM I ABLE TO JOIN THE YACHTING INDUSTRY WITH THIS QUALIFICATION?
-25
+26

 I WANT TO JOIN THE SUPER YACHTING INDUSTRY AS A STEWARD/ESS - WHERE DO I GO FROM HERE?
-25
+27

-Q&A: About a Yacht Contract 26
+Q&A: About a Yacht Contract 27

 WHAT SALARY COULD I EXPECT?
-26
+27

-Do I GET PAID DAILY, WEEKLY OR MONTHLY?
-26
+DO I GET PAID DAILY, WEEKLY OR MONTHLY?
+27

 HOW MANY HOLIDAY DAYS AM I ENTITLED TO?
-26
+27

-How long are contracts for?
-26
+HOW LONG ARE CONTRACTS FOR?
+27

 WHAT ARE THE WORKING HOURS?
-26
+28

 WHERE WILL THE YACHT TRAVEL TO?
-27
+28

 IS THERE A MINIMUM AGE TO WORK ON YACHTS?
 28

 WHAT IS THE MLC 2006?
 28

 WILL I GET MEDICAL INSURANCE ON BOARD A YACHT?
-28
+29

-Q&A: About the Industry 30
+Q&A: About the Industry 31

 PARENTS: IS THIS A GOOD CAREER FOR MY CHILD?
-30
+31

-How safe is the industry?
-30
+HOW SAFE IS THE INDUSTRY?
+31

 How do I know the Yachting industry is for me?
-30
+31

 WHAT DO WE EXPECT FROM OUR STUDENTS AND ENTRY-LEVEL YACHT CREW?
-30
+31

 SURVIVING YOUR FIRST YACHT JOB - BY JENNY SNIFFEN - DOCKWALK MAGAZINE 30

 WHAT IS THE DIFFERENCE BETWEEN A PRIVATE AND A CHARTER YACHT?
 32

 Q&A: Before You Go Overseas 32

 THERE ARE SOME MAJOR CONSIDERATIONS BEFORE YOU GET STARTED: 32

 APPROXIMATE COSTS - FINANCIAL OUTLAY FOR TRAINING AND AFTERWARDS 32

 ANTIBES AND FORT LAUDERDALE SEASONS 32

 I HAVE A SOUTH AFRICAN PASSPORT, WHAT VISAS WILL I NEED TO WORK ON YACHTS?
 33

 WHAT ARE THE BEST LOCATIONS AND THE BEST TIME OF YEAR FOR ME TO LOOK FOR EMPLOYMENT?
 33

 FORT LAUDERDALE SEASON 33

-I AM A NEWCOMER WHAT PERSONAL BELONGINGS SHALL I TAKE WITH ME ON BOARD?
+AM A NEWCOMER, WHAT PERSONAL BELONGINGS SHALL I TAKE WITH ME ON BOARD?
 33